Elevation Design

 2.1 Hold Reference: Pipe Highest Point

-Holds the highest point from the edited pipes as the elevation reference and allows to adjusts the slope.
+Holds the highest point from the edited pipes as the elevation reference and allows adjustment of the slope.
 The user can modify multiple rows slope at the same time.

 2.2 Hold Reference: Pipe Lowest Point

-Holds the lowest point from the edited pipes as the elevation reference and allows to adjusts the slope.
+Holds the lowest point from the edited pipes as the elevation reference and allows adjustment of the slope.
 The user can modify multiple rows slope at the same time.

 2.3 Hold Slope

 Holds the slope of the edited pipes.
-The user can adjust start/end elevations and moves the entire system up/down with the difference value.
+The user can adjust start/end elevations and move the entire system up/down with the difference value.

 - Move entire system up or down while preserving slopes.
 Value moved is the difference between the edited and previous value.